DarylD919/freespaace/README.md

 Created the card system for the react app

-React router dom installed

-axios installed

-Links

-Basket implmented
+Paypal

 debugguging in progress
 crashes due product.map is not a function in home page

-signin backend (front-end in progess)
+Home - completed
+Signin - Completed
+Register - Comjpleted
+Payment - In Progress